srvCodes/continual-learning-benchmark/README.md

 Please feel free to play around with these.
 We would be interested in knowing if the combinations deliver better results for you!

+## Notes on incremental classes

+- All the experiments in our papers used number of base classes and incremental classes as 2.
+For replicating this, set `--base_classes = 2` and `--new_classes = 2`.

+- For offline learning (_i.e._, without incremental training), set `--base_classes` to the total number of classes in the dataset and `--new_classes = 0`.

+- For experiments with permuted datasets, set `--base_classes = --new_classes` where `--base_classes` = the total number of classes in the dataset.

 ## Verification

 The implementations have been verified through runs on Split-MNIST and Permumted-MNIST - also available for download in `datasets/`.